msfayoub/tp-ci-cd-template/README.md

 - Each member creates a branch to add a small feature (e.g., a section in README a  simple HTML page, or a function).
 - Submit a Pull Request for each branch.
 - Resolve conflicts if needed.
 - Clone, push, and pull from multiple machines.

+## See? this is my modification !